phase2/pattern-lab-workshop/problems/templates/problem.md

 This lesson is going to have a few more steps than the previous few.

 First, we're going to make a few empty organisms, to really show how templates are structured.
 We'll need a header and a footer organism.
-Don't worry about content in these files, just call them `02-header.mustache` and `03-footer.mustache` and be sure to save them INSIDE the organisms folder!
+Don't worry about the content in these files, just name them `02-header.mustache` and `03-footer.mustache`.
+Be sure to save them inside the `ORGANISMS` folder!

-Next, make a new folder for your templates: `templates`
+Now, make a new folder for your templates: `templates`

-Now, name your template `01-products.mustache`
+Next, name your template `01-products.mustache`

 This template is going to need a few things:
   A partial for the header: `{{> organisms-header }}`